Siftah/meshtastic_home_assistant_config_builder/README.md

 Bash script that will take an array of config and create a .yaml of configuration for Home Assistant from your Meshtastic nodes.

+Two files are created;
+consolidate_mqtt.yaml - containing the entities needed to be added to your mqtt config. consolidated_automations.yaml - with automations to update the lat/lon of nodes in a device_tracker.

-You will need to edit a number of lines in the builder.sh before running it from the command line with `./builder.sh`
+You will need to edit a number of lines in the config.sh before running the builder script from the command line with `./builder.sh`

+In config.sh:

 `MQTTTOPIC='meshtastic\/2\/json\/LongFast\/\!f71e2dac'`
 Replace this based on your config, you will need to have JSON enabled on the MQTT config and you're probably using `msh/` where I have `meshtastic/`.
 The last string will be different depending on the node you've configured with MQTT.